 A large number of publications is required to become a professor.

-Since full-time college-level teaching jobs are highly competitive, prospective professors are actively encouraged to study, write, and publish as many academic papers as possible.
+Since full-time college-level teaching jobs are highly competitive, prospective professors are encouraged to study, write, and publish as many academic papers as possible.

 Steps to becoming a professor